A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Working principles and instrumentation of BLS

 \subsection{Stokes and anti-Stokes scattering}

-Typical BLS spectra exhibit several intensity peaks as shown in Fig.~\ref{fig:figure1}(b): a peak with its central frequency identical to that of the incident optical wave as a result of elastic Rayleigh scattering, along with other frequency-shifted (inelastic) peaks demonstrating Stokes shifts.
-The downshifted component is due to Brillouin scattering in which light is scattered by an interaction with acoustic waves, namely phonons, in the medium.
+Typical BLS spectra exhibit several intensity peaks as shown in Fig.~\ref{fig:figure1}(b): a central peak occurring at zero frequency is due to elastic Rayleigh scattering, along with other frequency-shifted inelastic peaks.
+The downshifted peak is due to Brillouin scattering in which light is scattered by interaction with acoustic waves, namely phonons, in the medium.
 In this process, called the Stokes process, phonons are created during the light-matter interaction, resulting in a lower frequency of the scattered wave.
 In contrast, the upshifted peak at higher frequency corresponds to the anti-Stokes scattering where phonons are annihilated during the interaction, causing a frequency increase in the scattered light.
+For both Stokes and anti-Stokes Brillouin peaks, the frequency shifts relative to elastic peak correspond to the frequency of excitations (e.g., phonons) with wavevectors following the dispersion relation, while the widths of the inelastic peaks reflect the phonon lifetimes.
+The phonon wavevector can be calculated from the energy and momentum conservation of Brillouin scattering and the phonon lifetime can be determined from Lorentzian fitting of the Brillouin peaks.